zalando-stups/documentation/user-guide/access-control.rst

     :ref:`mint`, you will also get these client credentials in the "client.json".
 `Implicit Grant`_
     This grant type is meant for situations, where you are not in control of the client's environment and it is de facto untrusted.
 This is primarily the case for JavaScript only web apps or mobile applications.
-In both cases does the client code reside on a foreign device.
-Therefor the client code and configuration is not secret.
+In both cases the client code resides on a foreign device.
+Therefore the client code and configuration is not secret.
     This grant type should only be used in those two cases.
 Try to use the Authorization Code Grant whenever possible.
 As the configuration cannot be considered secure, your client will also only require a client ID and not a client secret.